Our Blueprint for Sustainability

 Please see the Assurance section for discussion of our approach to third-party review of this report and data assurance.

 This report is aligned with the Global Reporting Initiative (GRI) G3 Guidelines at the self-declared A application level.
 Ford has supported and participated in the development of the GRI Guidelines since their inception.

 This report also serves to disclose how we are implementing the United Nations Global Compact (UNGC).
-An index cross-referencing the Compact and relevant sections of this report can be found on the UNGC Index page.
+An index cross-referencing UNGC and relevant sections of this report can be found on the UNGC Index page.

 Ford seeks formal and informal feedback on our Sustainability Report from a number of organizations with expertise in reporting, in addition to the Ceres Stakeholder Review Committee.
 Other feedback we received can be found in Downloads.

 Over the years, our Sustainability Reporting has been recognized for its quality.
-Ford’s 2009/10 Sustainability Report was a finalist in the 2010 Ceres/Association of Chartered Certified Accountants (ACCA) North American Awards for Sustainability Reporting.
+Ford’s 2009/10 Sustainability Report was a finalist in the 2010 Ceres/Association of Chartered Certified Accountants (ACCA) North American Sustainability Reporting Awards.
 Our 2008/9 report took second place in this award in 2009, and our 2007/8 report was the co-winner in 2008.
 Our 2004/5 report placed in the top five.
-Ceres chose not to host the awards in 2012.
+Ceres suspended the awards program in 2012.

 As noted on the Governance landing page, in 2013 an independent survey published by KPMG ranked Ford among the 10 leading global companies for corporate responsibility reporting.